abw/react-context-generator/README.md

 # react-context-generator

+## DEPRECATION NOTICE

+This module has been superceded by [@abw/react-context](https://www.npmjs.com/package/@abw/react-context).
+It does the same thing and a little bit more.
+The name change reflects the fact that it's no longer just a context generator.

+It works the same way and should be a drop-in replacement (although see the note below about [breaking changes](#version-2---breaking-changes) between versions 1 and 2).

+This module will continue to be available but no further development will be done on it.

 ## Introduction

 This is a small and simple module that provides some syntactic sugar to streamline the use of React Context to maintain state in your React applications.